cognitedata/cognite-grafana-datasource/README.md

 ## Docker

 The Grafana image is also hosted on Docker Hub as [cognite/grafana-cdf](https://hub.docker.com/r/cognite/grafana-cdf/) or [cognite/grafana-cdf-dev](https://hub.docker.com/r/cognite/grafana-cdf-dev/) and bundled with a Cognite Data Source.
-You may use it for development purposes only.
+You may use it for development and testing purposes only.

 To run it, first create a Docker volume to store your dashboards and settings.